tgmfaez/cardio/README.md

 **Conlusion**
-We can see that The highest algorithm accuracies is the XGBoost & LightGBM classifier.
+We can see that The highest algorithm accuracies is the XGBoost & LightGBM classifier for the Heart Diseases Perdiction Machine Learning

 *Algorithms	Accuracies*